anna-dor-plumsail/documents-docs/source/document-generation/docx/value-properties.rst

             2012
             5

 There are three possible types of values you can call properties on.
-You can find list of properties for each of them below:
+You can find the list of properties for each of them below:

 .. contents::
    :local: